 - Not ideal for emergency nutrient corrections

 When your loofah plants begin flowering, switching to Dr. Earth Flower Girl dramatically increases flower production and fruit set.
-The 2-9-4 NPK ratio is specifically formulated to maximize blooms while maintaining just enough nitrogen for healthy foliage and adequate potassium for fruit development.
+The 2-9-4 NPK ratio is specifically formulated to maximize blooms while maintaining just enough nitrogen for healthy foliage.
+This is your go-to fertilizer for flowering problems.

 - Dramatically increases female flower production